chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 {% endhighlight %}

-One of the most useful sets of functionality is provided by the URLSession class which gives us the ability to manipulate how our application interacts with the data it wants to access over the network.
+One of the most useful sets of functionality is encapsulated within the URLSession class, and its associated delegates.
+This suite of functions gives us the ability to manipulate how our application interacts with the data it wants to access over the network.

 {% highlight swift linenos %}